winterland1989/Action.js/README.md

 })
 ```

-Let's present it in a heap diagram:
+Let's present it in a diagram:

     +----------------+----------+
     | ActionTwo      | .action  |